Bromley Palace

-Bromley Palace (also known as the Bishop's Palace) is a manor house in Bromley, London Borough of Bromley; and was the residence of the Bishops of Rochester from the 12th century to 1845.
-The building, which is now part of Bromley Civic centre, is a Grade II listed building.
+Bromley Palace (also known as the Bishop's Palace) is a manor house at Bromley in the London Borough of Bromley.
+The building, which was the bishop's palace of the Bishops of Rochester from the 12th century to 1845, is a Grade II listed building.

 History of the site

-In the 8th century, King Æthelbert II of Kent granted 6 "sulings" of land, which came to be known as the Manor of Bromley, to Eardwulf, Bishop of Rochester.
-In 862 Æthelberht III, king of Wessex and Kent, granted 10 sulings in Bromley to his minister Dryhtwald.
-In 967, King Edgar I of England again granted 10 sulings of land to Bishop Ælfstan in return for a large sum in gold and silver.
+In the 8th century, Æthelbert II of Kent granted six "sulings" of land, which came to be known as the Manor of Bromley, to Eardwulf, Bishop of Rochester.
+In 862 King Æthelberht of Wessex and Kent, granted 10 sulings in Bromley to his minister Dryhtwald.
+In 967, Edgar, King of England again granted 10 sulings of land to Bishop Ælfstan in return for a large sum in gold and silver.